-- B.7 The Finance Director is responsible for ensuring that a revenue budget is prepared on an annual basis and a three-year medium-term financial plan for consideration by the Executive, before submission to the full council.
-The full council may amend the budget or ask the Executive to reconsider it before approving it. - B.8 The Executive is responsible for issuing guidance on the general content of the budget in consultation with the Finance Director as soon as possible following approval by the full council. - B.9 It is the responsibility of Chief Officers to ensure that budget estimates reflecting agreed service plans are submitted to the Executive and that these estimates are prepared in line with guidance issued by the Executive.
+- B.7 The Finance Director is responsible for ensuring that a revenue budget is prepared on an annual basis and a threefour-year medium-term financial plan for consideration by the Executive, before submission to the fpullecouncil may amend the budget or ask the Executive to reconsider it before approving it. - B.8 The Executive is responsible for issuing guidance on the general content of the budget in consultation with the Finance Director as soon as possible following approval by the ffull council. - B.9 It is the responsibility of Chief Officers to ensure that budget estimates reflecting agreed service plans are submitted to the Executive and that these estimates are prepared in line with guidance issued by the Executive.